data-integrations/wrangler/docs/directives/keep.md

 # Keep

-The `keep` directive is used to keep specified columns from the record.
-This is the opposite behavior of the [drop](drop.md) directive.
+The KEEP directive is used to keep specified columns from the record.
+This is the opposite behavior of the [DROP](drop.md) directive.

 ## Syntax